preshlistana/first-git/README.md

 Now, I'm learning how to clone git repos & use my terminal to communicate with GitHub browser and my laptop.
 Here's how it works:

+github --> local:

 - git clone (insert repo URL)
-- git push (origin) (branch name) //Sends the local copy into github git remote //Shows the "file location name" of the github repo (usually named origin) git status //Shows the status of the local file (modified, not modified) git commit -a -m "" //a = commits all new edits, m = comment for new edits git log //Shows all the commits in a "log" format git config --list //Shows all the configuration setting of github profile git config --global user.mail //Ensures that when files are pushed, that it goes to the right account git config --global user.name //Creates a github username in local directory
+- git push (origin) (branch name) //Sends the local copy into github
+- git remote //Shows the "file location name" of the github repo (usually named origin)
+- git status //Shows the status of the local file (modified, not modified)
+- git commit -a -m "" //a = commits all new edits, m = comment for new edits
+- git log //Shows all the commits in a "log" format
+- git config --list //Shows all the configuration setting of github profile
+- git config --global user.mail //Ensures that when files are pushed, that it goes to the right account
+- git config --global user.name //Creates a github username in local directory

 Process: